Douglas Coupland’s Vortex at the Vancouver Aquarium examines ocean plastic pollution through an artistic lens.

-Vortex at the Vancouver Aquarium
+Vortex is a year-long exhibition at the Vancouver Aquarium.

 Amidst the colourful marine life on display at the Vancouver Aquarium is a disparate sight: a 50,000-litre basin filled with a deluge of empty water bottles, Styrofoam chunks, and tangles of discarded fishing net.
 This art piece serves as the focal point of Vortex, a new exhibition at the Vancouver Aquarium by acclaimed Canadian artist Douglas Coupland examining ocean plastic pollution through an artistic lens.
 Nineteen feet wide and 41 feet long, the large-scale installation, which incorporates marine debris found along the shores of Haida Gwaii, B.C., is Coupland’s creative interpretation of the Pacific trash vortex, a gyre of floating microplastics and marine debris in the Pacific Ocean roughly three times the size of France.